How to protect your hair this winter

 Cold winter weather can wreak havoc on your hair and scalp in a couple of ways.

 The air around you contains water.
-The colder the air becomes the less water it can hold.
-If the air becomes cold and dry enough it can cause you to lose water from your skin and hair.
+The colder the air becomes, the less water it can hold.
+If the air becomes cold and dry enough, it can cause you to lose water from your skin and hair.
 This process is called trans-epidermal water loss (TEWL).
 It can dry your skin and hair out, making your skin rougher and your hair more brittle.
-TEWL gets worse in windy weather too, so cold winter storms are a double punch to your hair and scalp.
+TEWL gets worse in windy weather too, so cold winter gales are a double punch to your hair and scalp.

 Cold weather also makes the blood vessels in your skin contract.
 Your skin and hair follicles will then receive less blood – that means less oxygen and fewer nutrients.
 This can make it harder for your scalp to produce and maintain healthy strands of hair.

 All of this can make your hair look less healthy.
 It can also worsen skin conditions on your scalp and give you dandruff.
 It can even make your hair fall out.

 Can winter weather make your hair fall out?

 The drying and stress that winter weather can cause to your scalp can make you lose hair.
 Your hair becomes more brittle in winter, meaning strands can break and fall out more easily.
 If your scalp dries and receives fewer nutrients it can shed more hair too.

 Hair loss caused by winter weather won’t be permanent though.
 Your hair will return once winter comes to an end or once you take care of your hair (see our winter haircare tips below).
 However, if you’re already losing hair to male pattern baldness, losing even more hair to winter weather isn’t going to do you any favours.
 It can make your hair look thinner and make balding more pronounced.